Tuesday, July 2, 2024

 They walked together to the exit of the shop.
 Mr. Zoe caught up with them there.

-- "One hundred and ten gold coins," he panted, "not one more, not one less."
+- "One hundred and ten gold," he panted, "not one more, not one less."

 Marcos turned around slightly.